Visitor Medical Insurance

 • lymphogranuloma (STD, chlamydia)

-• physical or mental disorders with harmful behavior; and
+• Physical or mental disorders with harmful behavior

-If you have a physical or mental condition with associated harmful behavior, you may still be eligible for immigration benefit.
-You may apply for a waiver according to the terms and conditions established by USCIS, in consultation with CDC.
+If you have a physical or mental condition with an associated harmful behavior, you may still be eligible for an immigration benefit.
+You may apply for a waiver according to the terms and conditions established by the USCIS, in consultation with the CDC.

-If the Panel Physician or Civil Surgeon finds that you have a history of drug use or drug addiction, he or she will discuss the medical treatment options.
+If the panel physician or civil surgeon finds that you have a history of drug use or drug addiction, he or she will discuss medical treatment options.

 There is no waiver available for this condition for most adjustment of status applicants.

-If you are applying for admission as a refugee, or for adjustment of status at least 1 year following your initial admission as a refugee or the grant of asylum, you may be granted a waiver for humanitarian reasons, to assure family unity, or when it is otherwise in the public interest.
+If you are applying for admission as a refugee or an adjustment of status at least 1 year following your initial admission as a refugee or the grant of asylum, you may be granted a waiver for humanitarian reasons to assure family unity or when it is otherwise in the public interest.

-File Form I-602, Application by Refugee for Waiver of Ground of Excludability, with no fee.
+File a Form I-602, Application by Refugee for Waiver of Ground of Excludability, with no fee.

-If a health condition is diagnosed which makes you inadmissible, you may still be eligible for immigration after completing treatment for the condition.
+If a health condition that makes you inadmissible is diagnosed, you may still be eligible for immigration after completing treatment for the condition.
 In some cases, you may still be eligible for immigration after applying for a waiver to overcome the medical ground of inadmissibility.

-If you have medical problems like heart disease, high blood pressure, diabetes, depression, chronic medical problem such as asthma, that is generally not the problem.
-The primary problem that is being looked at would be infectious disease that are a public health threat, such as HIV/AIDS and active TB or whether the immigrant is a danger to himself or others such as uncontrolled mental illness.
-Primary concern is whether the applicant has a medical problem that might cause him/her to be debilitated and institutionalized, unable to work, a threat to others, and being so debilitated that someone would have to provide care of the immigrant.
+If you have medical problems like heart disease, high blood pressure, diabetes, depression, or chronic medical problems such as asthma, that is generally not a problem.
+The primary problem that is being looked at would be infectious diseases that are a public health threat, such as HIV/AIDS and active TB or whether the immigrant is a danger to himself or others due to an uncontrolled mental illness.
+The primary concern is whether the applicant has a medical problem that might cause him/her to be debilitated and institutionalized, unable to work, a threat to others, and being so debilitated that someone would have to provide care of the immigrant.

 If you have a chronic medical problem that concerns you whether you pass the exam, it is advisable to obtain copies of your medical records and bring them to your medical exam.
 Additionally, obtain a letter signed by your doctor, attesting the stability of your medical problem, and that you were being successfully treated.

-If you have a history of drug abuse, obtain a letter from a doctor or counselor indicating the time period you have been drug-free, take a drug test in advance and bring the results with you to the exam.
+If you have a history of drug abuse, you must obtain a letter from a doctor or counselor indicating the time period you have been drug-free, take a drug test in advance, and bring the results with you to the exam.

 Medical Waiver

-A medical waiver permits an immigration applicant to be allowed into, or remain in the US despite having a health condition identified as medical grounds of inadmissibility.
-The waiver may be granted according to the terms and conditions (which can include posting a bond) determined necessary by USCIS in consultation with public health officials, based on the nature of the medical condition.
+A medical waiver permits an immigration applicant to be allowed into or remain in the U.S. despite having a health condition identified as medical grounds of inadmissibility.
+The waiver may be granted according to the terms and conditions (which can include posting a bond) determined necessary by the USCIS in consultation with public health officials, based on the nature of the medical condition.

 You are eligible for a waiver if:

-• You are the spouse or unmarried son or daughter or the minor, unmarried adopted child of a US citizen or lawful permanent resident; or
+• You are the spouse, an unmarried son or daughter, a minor, or unmarried adopted child of a U.S. citizen or lawful permanent resident; or

 • You are eligible for classification as a self-petitioning spouse or child (including your derivative children) because of abuse.